 Startup formation may be slowing

 Data I've gathered suggests that AI drug discovery startup formation has peaked.
 It's possible this will change as I become aware of newer startups not in my database.
 But my qualitative sense of the market aligns with the quantitative data.
 We may have hit peak startup.

-Most startups focus on new or repurposed molecular entities
+Most startups focus on new or repurposed entities

 I use somewhat arbitrary categories in my startups post.
 But they're descriptive.
 And as this chart shows, based on the data, the majority of startups focus on new and repurposed molecular entities.
 This includes generating novel drug candidates, repurposing existing drugs, designing drugs, and validating and optimizing drug candidates.
-In fact, this represents about half of activity amongst startups.
+In fact, this represents more than half of activity amongst startups.
 This also means there is far less competition in other areas of the drug discovery process.
 (PS: Sorry some of the labels got cut off.
 It's an issue with Google Sheets, from which I generate the charts.
 I'll see if I can fix it in future.)